multiplyco/heroicons-clojure/README.md

 # heroicons-clojure

+**DEPRECATED: We now recommend that you use the [heroicons npm lib](https://www.npmjs.com/package/heroicons) instead.
+Thanks for this time if you've been using and liking this lib ☺️**

 Converts the full [heroicons](https://heroicons.com) set for easy use from Clojure and ClojureScript as `.cljc` files.

 Currently we include Hiccup (for Reagent et. al.) and Fulcro definitions.